cenab/nim-presentation/docs/PRESENTATION-SCRIPT.md

 "Stage one: Generate realistic traffic using what we call a scalable click-farm emulator.
 Stage two: Isolate individual application flows using a combination of port timing analysis, TLS-SNI inspection, and IPs.
 And stage three: Build and evaluate our ML pipeline with careful feature selection and cross-validation."

-"Each stage builds on the previous one, and we made sure to validate our approach at every step before moving forward."

 ---

 ### **7 · Traffic Generation System**